adaltas/node-nikita/docs/content/metadata/header.md

 # Metadata "header"

 The `header` metadata is mostly used as a reporting mechanism and provides a title to a group of actions.
-It leverages the parent-child nature of Nikita to provided a notion of hierarchical header.
-In term of semantic, think about Nikita header like you would do with HTML header (`H1`, `H2`, `H3`, ...).
+It leverages the parent-child nature of Nikita to provided a notion of a hierarchical header.
+In terms of semantic, think about Nikita's header like you would do with an HTML header (`H1`, `H2`, `H3`, ...).

 * Type: `string`
 * Default: `""`